 If the piece is current, Swarovski can give you a return authorization number and you can ship it back to them for repair.

 If you determine that your Swarovski crystal figurine is retired and that Swarovski will not repair or restore it for you, there are still options.
-TCWizard.com may be able to repair Swarovski or perform Swarovski crystal restoration.
-Visit the www.TCwizard.com website for details on how to contact the company, and read their procedures.
+The Crystal Wizard may be able to repair Swarovski or perform Swarovski crystal restoration.

 Do not try a self repair.
 Your attempt could likely increase the cost of professional repair services, and if the item is still current, Swarovski will not accept it for repair.
 There are no bonding adhesives available at your local hardware/general merchandise store made for this specific purpose.

 If your crystal figurine is insured, you may want to contact the insurance company immediately, before making any plans for repair or restoration.
 Your agent should be able to guide you through this process.
 Under no circumstances throw away the damaged crystal pieces.
 Wrap the pieces separately, and put them in their original Swarovski container or other protective box.
 You will need the pieces to prove your insurance claim.
 The claim adjuster may take the damaged pieces during the investigation or at the end to complete the settlement.
 If the adjuster wants the pieces, but sure to take photographs of the damaged item(s) before physically giving him the pieces.
 Always keep your Swarovski box and Swarovski certificate (also known as Swarovski COA or Swarovski paperwork) because if the insurance is going to do replacement of your Swarovski collectible, they may not replace the box and certificate as well, usually only the Swarovski crystal figurine that was damaged.
 (It is not impossible for your item(s) to become missing in the physical custody of someone else.
 Photos would then be necessary to settle your claim.)